yenle2092/Final_Project_Customer_Retention_E-Commerce/README.md

 ## Workflow:

 ### Data collection:
 I used the Kaggle API.
-The Kaggle API provides an easy-to-use command-line interface for searching for, selecting, and downloading Kaggle datasets: the Brazilian E-Commerce Public Dataset by Olist
+It provides an easy-to-use command-line interface for searching for, selecting, and downloading Kaggle datasets: the Brazilian E-Commerce Public Dataset by Olist

 ## Data preparation: